KRADA: Known-region-aware Domain Alignment for Open-set Domain Adaptation in Semantic Segmentation: Introduction

 Another representative example is \emph{Coronavirus Disease 2019} (COVID-19) infection segmentation task.
-Due to scarce annotated images in COVID-19 datasets, existing chest \emph{Computed Tomography} (CT) scans can be utilized as training images to assist COVID-19 segmentation.
-However, the segmentation models trained on a normal CT dataset usually show poor performance to segment the COVID-19 infected area, as a result of \emph{domain shift} and \emph{category shift} issues. \emph{Domain shift} refers to a distributional discrepancy caused by the variations in light, conditions, and device types for the acquisition of training and test images, while \emph{category shift} means the inconsistent label sets between training and test images, e.g., COVID-19, a new disease which has never appeared in the training images.
+Due to scarce annotated images in COVID-19 datasets, existing chest \emph{Computed Tomography} (CT) scans are expected to be utilized as training images to assist COVID-19 segmentation.
+However, the segmentation models trained on a normal CT dataset usually show poor performance to segment the COVID-19 infected area, as a result of \emph{domain shift} and \emph{category shift} issues. \emph{Domain shift} refers to a distributional discrepancy caused by the variations in light, conditions, and device types for the acquisition of training and test images, while \emph{category shift} means the inconsistent label sets between training and test images, e.g., COVID-19, a new disease absent in training images.
 Figure \ref{fig1} illustrates both issues in the COVID-19 segmentation task.

-Regarding such a realistic and challenging segmentation scenario, we name it \emph{open world semantic segmentation} (OSS).
-Although \emph{closed-set domain adaptation segmentation} (CSDAS) methods \cite{hoffman2016fcns,vu2019advent,tsai2018learning,luo2019taking,wang2020classes,saito2018maximum,mei2020instance,zou2019confidence,zhang2019category, kang2020pixel} have been extensively studied to overcome the domain-shift issue, they are not applicable to OSS because they probably mistakenly align unknown target data (i.e., open-world images) with source data (i.e., training images), leading to negative transfer \cite{bucci2020effectiveness}.
+Regarding such a realistic and challenging segmentation scenario, we name it \emph{open-set domain adaptation segmentation (OSDAS).} Although \emph{closed-set domain adaptation segmentation} (CSDAS) methods \citep{hoffman2016fcns,vu2019advent,tsai2018learning,luo2019taking,wang2020classes,saito2018maximum,mei2020instance,zou2019confidence,zhang2019category, kang2020pixel} have been extensively studied to overcome the domain-shift issue, they are not applicable to OSDAS because they probably mistakenly align unknown target data (i.e., open-world images) with source data (i.e., training images), leading to negative transfer \citep{bucci2020effectiveness}.